 The capital expenditure itemised above is consistent with the asset data used to determine the ten-year renewal programs included in Councils soon to be updated Asset Management Plan.
-The following New Assets / Upgraded assets are included in the LTFP.
 Additional new assets may be included in future updates.
 A contingency allocation is included above with average cash reserves of \$2.6M also available for future projects.